aabbdev/VoiceController/README.md

-# voicecontroller
+# Voicecontroller for Fivem
+[EN]
-Control distance to voice in Fivem for roleplay server.
+Control the range of the voice in fivem for servers roleplay.
+The touch for change distance is "H"
+[FR]
+Controlle la porté de la voix dans fivem pour les servers roleplay.
+La touche pour changer la distance est "H"